section-engineering-education/engineering-education/content/articles/abstractive-summarization-using-deep-learning/index.md

 `from_pretrained` method allows us to import a pre-trained model.
 In our case, it's the `google/pegasus-xsum`.
 You can read more about the pre-trained model and its features [here](https://huggingface.co/google/pegasus-xsum).

 There are other Pegasus models available in the HuggingFace library.
-They include but not limited to `google/pegasus-reddit_tifu`, `google/pegasus-newsroom`, `google/pegasus-pubmed`, and `google/pegasus-arxiv`.
+Some include `google/pegasus-reddit_tifu`, `google/pegasus-newsroom`, `google/pegasus-pubmed`, and `google/pegasus-arxiv`.
 All these models are based on Pegasus and trained on different datasets.
-You can play around and see which suits you best.
+You can play around with them and see which suits you best.

 > To use other models, make sure to replace the `google/pegasus-xsum` model in the `from_pretrained` method in the command above with your preferred one.